j-perry/push-notification-service/README.md

 Where ```<accessToken>``` corresponds with the access token sent with the submission of this exercise, or one you have created personally.

-To create a new push notification to Pushbullet, specify in the body the following body:
+To create a new push notification to Pushbullet, specify the following body:

 ```
 {